The Woodrow Wilson Indiana Teaching Fellowship at IUPUI: Excellence in Urban STEM Teacher Preparation

 Dual Certification in STEM and Special Education

 Recognizing the growing need for highly qualified and innovative STEM teachers dedicated to the education of children with exceptional needs, IUPUI is the only Woodrow Wilson Fellowship program that provides the option for earning dual certification in STEM and special education through the Indianapolis Urban Residency Dual Certification option [PDF].
-The addition of special education certification develops the Fellows' ability to teach all learners, and also enhances versatility and marketability.
-A fellowship of $35,000 provides the additional stipend needed to complete the additional coursework for Special Education certification, a limited number of $35,000 fellowships are available.
+The special education certification develops the Fellows' ability to teach all learners, enhancing versatility and marketability.
+To cover the additional coursework required for the Special Education certification, a limited number of $35,000 fellowships are available.

 - Woodrow Wilson National Fellowship Foundation web site.